lightbend/pipelines-model-serving/README.md

 ```

 So, when that project's `*.avsc` files are parsed, the shared files in `model-serving` will also be parsed, _again_, and the output code will be compiled into that project's jar file.
 This means that when the app is deployed, there will be _two_ copies of the class files for these shared classes.
 This is "safe", because the classes are identical, but not very "clean".
 Hence, a future version of this code will need to eliminate this duplication.
+Additional issue with this is that Avro generator might add `unused imports` corresponding to the included
+Avro schemas.
+That is why the project disables `-Xfatal-warnings`

 ### Ingress with "Canned" Data